TillRS/suntopicmodel/README.md

 Pre-print available here: https://arxiv.org/abs/2410.08917.

 ## Installation
-To install this package, install it using `pip`.
+To use this package, install it using `pip`.
 ```bash
 pip install suntm
 ```